AWWShuck/pwnagotchi-rulesdic/README.md

 - Leet: some basic transformations to leet, is len(essid) <= max_essid_len

 # TODO
-- [ ] Try with hashcat as it seams more efficient, instead of aircrack-ng.
+- [X] Try with hashcat as it seams more efficient, instead of aircrack-ng.
-- [ ] Limit aircrack-ng or hashcat duration as we don't want to make them run for hours but perhaps 5-10 min max.
+- [ ] Limit hashcat duration as we don't want to make them run for hours but perhaps 5-10 min max.
 - [ ] Improve exclude and add include options to select which wifi to target, perhaps with vendors :-).
 - [ ] Add some cool messages and faces on display.
 It's a bit boring right now.
 - [ ] Hack the World!